linkedin/cruise-control/README.md

 **Note**:
 * Cruise Control will need some time to read the raw Kafka metrics from the cluster.
 * The metrics of a newly up broker may take a few minutes to get stable.
-Cruise Control will drop the inconsistent metrics (e.g when topic bytes-in is higher than broker bytes-in), so first few snapshot windows may not have enough valid partitions.
+Cruise Control will drop the inconsistent metrics (e.g when topic bytes-in is higher than broker bytes-in), so first few windows may not have enough valid partitions.

 ### REST API ###
 Cruise Control provides a [REST API](https://github.com/linkedin/cruise-control/wiki/REST-APIs) for users